LiranKaren/LiranKaren/README.md

 - **Network Monitoring Dashboard:**
   Developed a dashboard using Wireshark and Grafana to visualize real-time network traffic and identify anomalies.

-## 🪟 Windows Active Directory
+🪟 Windows Active Directory

-- **AD Automation Scripts:**
-  Created PowerShell scripts to automate user account creation and permission assignments in Active Directory.
+- Enterprise AD Lab Deployment:
+ Built a full Active Directory lab using Windows Server 2022 and Windows 10 clients to simulate a real-world enterprise network.

+- Domain Services & Networking:
+ Configured AD DS, DNS, and DHCP; structured Organizational Units and security groups to reflect departmental roles.

-- **Group Policy Management:**
+- Group Policy & Access Control:
-  Implemented GPOs to enforce security settings and software installations across a Windows domain.
+ Implemented GPOs for drive mapping, desktop restrictions, and password policies; managed file shares using NTFS and share-level permissions.

 ## 🐧 Linux